RodneyShag/AWS_S3/readme.md

     - Keys can be used across AWS Services (not just s3).
     - User creates, controls, and rotates master keys.
     - Uses AES-256 encryption
-    - Every use of KMS is logged in CloudTrail
+    - Every use of KMS is logged in CloudTrail (unlike SSE-S3 keys)
   1. _SSE-C_ - Free.
 You (the customer) provide the keys.
 Encryption is AES-256.
 You must use HTTPS to upload objects.
     1. The symmetric key is upload with the data
     1. s3 encrypts the data with the key, then deletes the key